 When the LORD began to call me to share the Words and visions I saw with a family I had been praying for, I struggled.
 What if these were just figments of my imagination?
 What if they gave them false hope or upset them?

-Then, a leader I deeply respected affirmed the very accusations I was already hearing, when I asked for advice.
+Then, one of my pastors, whom I deeply respected, suggested that my lack of peace probably indeed meant God was not calling me, when I reached out to him for advice.
 And so a tug of war ensued.
 Until finally, I cried out in frustration.
 I told God enough was enough.
 Either I was going to zip my lips, or God had better show me that it was indeed He, who had called me to speak His Word into this family’s situation.

 Moments later, three separate affirmations arrived.
 But the most amazing affirmation of all was what unfolded with a stranger, mere minutes after my prayer.
 I was standing at a train station minding my own business, when a man approached me.
 He asked to borrow my phone to call his brother to let him know he’d be late.
 I was frightened by his dishevelled exterior, but didn’t want to be rude, so I offered to call his brother for him and tell him.